leon4rd/test/README.md

-## Why did the coffee file a police report?
-It got mugged.
+## I considered building the patio by myself.
+But I didn't have the stones.